EiseiKashi/canvate/README.md

 # CANVATE.JS
-Javascript library to manipulate interactive Images and Sprite Sheet, using only one canvas tag.
+A Javascript library for interactive Images and Sprite Sheet, using only one canvas tag.
-Canvate.JS let use:
+Highlights:
-- Buttons with irregular shapes
+- Buttons with irregular shapes.
+- Animation of interactive element inside the canvas.
-- Masking
+- Masking.
-- Animation of specific element inside the canvas
+- Animation of specific element inside the canvas.